awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2-administration.md

 +  **Minimum ACUs** – The Aurora Serverless v2 DB instance can reduce capacity down to this number of ACUs\.
 +  **Maximum ACUs** – The Aurora Serverless v2 DB instance can increase capacity up to this number of ACUs\.

+**Note**
+When you modify the capacity range for an Aurora Serverless v2 DB cluster, the change takes place immediately, regardless of whether you choose to apply it immediately or during the next scheduled maintenance window\.

  For details about the effects of the capacity range and how to monitor and fine\-tune it, see [Important Amazon CloudWatch metrics for Aurora Serverless v2](aurora-serverless-v2.setting-capacity.md#aurora-serverless-v2.viewing.monitoring) and [Performance and scaling for Aurora Serverless v2](aurora-serverless-v2.setting-capacity.md)\.
 Your goal is to make sure that the maximum capacity for the cluster is high enough to handle spikes in workload, and the minimum is low enough to minimize costs when the cluster isn't busy\.

  Suppose that you determine based on your monitoring that the ACU range for the cluster should be higher, lower, wider, or narrower\.
 You can set the capacity of an Aurora cluster to a specific range of ACUs with the AWS Management Console, the AWS CLI, or the Amazon RDS API\.
 This capacity range applies to every Aurora Serverless v2 DB instance in the cluster\.